gravitational/gravity/docs/5.x/cluster.md

 ```

 Once the connector has been created, the cluster login screen will start
-presenting "Login with Github" button.
+presenting "Login with GitHub" button.

 !!! note:
     When going through the Github authentication flow for the first time, the